-As part of our Corporate Strategy commitment to be an open and welcoming borough, we are pleased to be part of the Lewisham Migration Forum, which is comprised of local organisations that provides services and other support to migrants.
+The award follows our Corporate Strategy to be an open and welcoming borough.
+To make this commitment real, we helped create the Lewisham Migration Forum, which is comprised of local organisations that provides services and other support to migrants

 What is a Borough of Sanctuary?

-The first task is to encourage as many individuals and organisations as possible to join us in confirming their commitment and pledging to making Lewisham a Borough of Sanctuary.
+The first task was to encourage as many individuals and organisations as possible to join us in confirming their commitment and pledging to making Lewisham a Borough of Sanctuary.
 Our own commitment was enshrined in our Borough of Sanctuary Strategy.

-We are already working to enact the principles of sanctuary:
+We then worked to enact the principles of sanctuary, and this process continues:

-- We have a policy of resettling vulnerable refugee families from Syria and other areas of conflict and we plan to welcome an additional 100 families by 2022.
+- We have a policy of resettling vulnerable refugee families from Syria and other areas of conflict and we plan to welcome an additional 100 families over four years.

 - We are committed to providing care to unaccompanied child asylum seekers and have signed up to the Safe Passage’s pledge to accept an additional 100 children over the next 10 years.